 In 1933, the establishment became the Church Stile Approved School for Junior Boys, one of the new establishments introduced by the 1933 Children and Young Persons Act to replace the existing Reformatory and Industrial Schools.
 The School now housed up to 70 boys aged aged from 10 to 13.

 The School is believed to have closed in around 1955.
 Its former premises have now been converted to residential use.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- Devon Heritage Services, Great Moor House, Bittern Road, Sowton, Exeter, Devon EX2 7NL.
+- Devon Heritage Centre, Great Moor House, Bittern Road, Sowton Exeter EX2 7NL.
 Holdings include: Admissions and Discharges (1942-54); Home leave books (1947-54).
 The archives include number of items where it is unclear as to precisely which institution they may relate.

 - Mahood, Linda Policing Gender, Class and Family: Britain, 1850-1940 (1995, Univeristy of Alberta Press)